tomahg/Gulla.Episerver.SqlStudio/README.md

 ![Saved queries](img/saved-queries.jpg "Selecting a saved query")

 Saved queries (and their categories) can be sorted by starting the name (of query or category) with a number enclosed in square brackets.
-The brackets/number will not be shown in the UI, and in only used for sorting.
+The brackets/number will not be shown in the UI, and is only used for sorting.

 ## Custom columns